 For additional context on the sexual assault data provided, please see the detailed category descriptions below.
 The bullets detail reasons that an incident would be reported in some but not all categories.

-These data represent incidents of sexual assault reported to a postsecondary institution in Minnesota between January 1 and December 31, 2015.
-Institutions reported these data to OHE in Fall 2016.
+These data represent incidents of sexual assault reported to a postsecondary institution in Minnesota between January 1 and December 31 of each calendar year.

 Victims of sexual violence can connect with an advocate, access emergency resources, or find additional support through RapeHelpMN.org.